ZcashFoundation/zebra/book/src/user/target-tier-policies.md

-    requirements, the Zebra team must have high confidence in the accuracy of the emulation, such that discrepancies between emulation and native operation that affect test results will constitute a high-priority bug in either the emulation or the implementation of the platform.
+    requirements, the Zebra team must have high confidence in the accuracy of the emulation, such that discrepancies between emulation and native operation that affect test results will constitute a high-priority bug in either the emulation, the Rust implementation of the platform, or the Zebra implementation for the platform.
   - If it is not possible to run the platform via emulation, these resources must additionally be sufficient for the Zebra devops team to make them available for access by Zebra team members, for the purposes of development